 This is one of the largest suzanis I have ever seen.
 It's way too big to go on a king size bed so would make a wonderful wall hanging, backdrop or textile mural.
 See photo of me standing next to it for size reference.
-Note: Has a small hole (note really noticeable with the pattern) and some slight wear normal for it's age.
+Note: Has a small hole (note really noticeable with the pattern) and some slight wear and fading normal for it's age.

 My imported suzanis are all vintage and are beautiful hand woven embroidered textiles made in Tajakistan, Uzbekistan, Kazakhstan and other Central Asian countries.
 Suzani is from the Persian word سوزن Suzan, which means needle.